 The RN to BSN is accredited by the Commission on Collegiate Nursing Education (CCNE), One DuPont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.

-To assure the MSN program meets the rigorous requirements for today’s nursing professionals, the University of Mount Olive MSN program is preparing for CCNE programmatic accreditation.
-Our initial programmatic accreditation visit by the Commission on Collegiate Nursing Education (CCNE) is scheduled for September 2017.
+To assure the MSN program meets the rigorous requirements for today’s nursing professionals, the University of Mount Olive MSN degree program hosted its initial CCNE accreditation onsite visit in September 2017 and is awaiting the final CCNE accreditation decision after the May 1-4, 2018 CCNE Board meeting.

 The MEd program is approved by the North Carolina State Board of Education.